 If it's not too late for your pet, it's not too late to take care of her mouth!
 With proper care, dental disease is both preventable and treatable.
 Caught early, dental disease can often be cured.
 Even when caught later, effective treatment is still available to prevent the progression of the disease and prevent complications such as organ damage and further tooth loss.
 Sometimes owners think their pet is "too old" or "too sick" for anesthesia and dentistry, but usually the benefits of relieving the infection and pain of oral disease far outweigh the risks of the procedure.
 Owners are often pleasantly surprised by how young and sprightly their older pet can behave after treatment for periodontal disease.

 On our Dental A,H&T FAQs page, you will find answers to. . .

-Is the Dental Assessment, Hygiene & Treatment safe?
+- Is the Dental Assessment, Hygiene and Treatment safe?

-How does an IV Catheter and IV fluids before & during dentistry make it safer?
+- How does an IV catheter and IV fluids before and during dentistry make the procedure safer?

 - How does fluoride help?